bdlucas1/math-plotting-demo/README.md

     Graphics3D
     PlotPoints -> n or {xn, yn}
     PlotRange -> {xspec, yspec, zspec}, where spec is Automatic or {lo,hi}
-    Axes -> True or False
+    PlotLegends -> BarLegend[name] where name is a Plotly colorscale name ColorFunction => name where name is a Plotly colorscale name Axes -> True or False

 Supported soon: